MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/azure-verification.md

 ## Architecture

-This section is optional reading, and explains more about how Azure VM verification on HCI works "under the hood."
+This section is optional reading, and explains more about how Azure VM verification on Azure Stack HCI works "under the hood."

 Azure VM verification relies on a built-in platform attestation service on Azure Stack HCI.
 This service is modeled after the same [IMDS Attestation](/azure/virtual-machines/windows/instance-metadata-service?tabs=windows#attested-data) service that runs in Azure, and returns an almost identical payload.
 The main difference is that it runs on-premises, and therefore guarantees that VMs are running on Azure Stack HCI instead of Azure.